 Trial

-Coach members.
-Coach members are those individuals who register and meet the required certifications to serve as an active coach as determined by USA Judo.
+Coach Members.
+Coach Members are those individuals who register and meet the required certifications to serve as an active coach as determined by USA Judo.
 Certifications include, but are not limited to, minimum rank of Shodan, USA Judo Coaching Certification, Background Screen, SafeSport Certification and Concussion Training.

-Referee members.
-Referee members are those individuals who register and meet the required certifications to serve as active referees as determined by USA Judo.
+Referee Members.
+Referee Members are those individuals who register and meet the required certifications to serve as active referees as determined by USA Judo.
 Certifications include, but are not limited to, National level certification or higher, IJF and/or PJC Referee Certification, Background Screen, SafeSport Certification and Concussion Training.

 Organization Membership Categories –